- Commodity Commissions

 Divisions of the department include administration, animal industry, consumer protection, plant industry and marketing.

 This is the source to call for questions about Georgia law, policy and regulation involving agriculture and agricultural products.

-The University of Georgia College of Agricultural and Environmental Sciences' Cooperative Extension Service and Agricultural Experiment Stations have scientists around the state who conduct research and work with growers to apply the research.
+UGA Extension and Agricultural Experiment Stations have scientists around the state who conduct research and work with growers to apply the research.
 They are valuable sources on specific commodities, economic issues, trends, food safety and environmental issues.
 Each county also has an Extension agent who can give you information for specific areas of the state.
 These specialists can provide media with cutting edge, up-to-date, non biased information.
-Fort Valley State University also conducts educational county programming with the Cooperative Extension Service.
+Fort Valley State University also conducts educational county programming with the UGA Extension Service.

 Georgia Farm Bureau

 This grassroots organization of farm families addresses farm-related issues.
 It

 is Georgia's largest and strongest voluntary agricultural organization with nearly 400,000 member families.